NOTE: The option to manage cloud accounts is available to Colony Administrators only.

-Granting CloudShell Colony the permission to access your Azure account, is done through a short authentication process, during which CloudShell Colony created a slim management layer that keeps your data safe.
+Granting CloudShell Colony the permission to access your Azure account is done through a short authentication process, during which CloudShell Colony creates a slim management layer that keeps your data safe.

 The authentication process is done by running a shell script, in your Azure account, which creates the following resources:

-- Active Directory Application– This Active Directory application entry is configured to access the Azure CLI and will be used for all communication between CloudShell Colony and your Azure account.
+- Active Directory Application – This Active Directory application entry has a Contributor role and is configured to access the Azure CLI.
+It will be used for all communication between CloudShell Colony and your Azure account.

-- Storage Account– This storage account is used for keeping your virtual machined safe.
+- Storage Account – This storage account is used for keeping your virtual machines safe.
 CloudShell Colony uses it to store certificates that are required in order to access your virtual machines.
 The certificates are kept only in your own account.

 The Shell pane opens.

-- Copy the following shell commands, paste it into Azure's shell, and then press Enter on your keyboard:
+- Copy the following shell commands, paste them into Azure's shell, and then press Enter on your keyboard:

 curl https://raw.githubusercontent.com/cloudshell-colony/setup/master/azure.sh > colony.sh && chmod +x colony.sh && ./colony.sh